kubernetes/kops/docs/boot-sequence.md

 ## From spec to complete configuration

-The kops tool itself takes the (minimal) spec of a cluster that the user specifies, and computes a complete configuration, setting defaults where values are not specified, and deriving appropriate dependencies.
+The kOps tool itself takes the (minimal) spec of a cluster that the user specifies, and computes a complete configuration, setting defaults where values are not specified, and deriving appropriate dependencies.
 The "complete" specification includes the set of all flags that will be passed to all components.
 All decisions about how to install the